jim-easterbrook/Photini/src/doc/manual/configuration.rst

 .. image:: ../images/screenshot_36.png

-The top three items can be used to adjust the auto-generated copyright and creator fields on the descriptive metadata and ownership tabs.
-The ``copyright text`` entry has place-holders where the photograph's "taken" year and the copyright holder's name are inserted.
-You might want to change the surrounding text to suit the law in your country, or even to make your photographs rights free if you like.

-The next items adjust how Photini uses IPTC-IIM "legacy" metadata.
+The first item adjusts how Photini uses IPTC-IIM "legacy" metadata.
 (Since 2004 the `IPTC standard`_ uses XMP to store metadata.
 Photini always writes these XMP fields.)
 The `Metadata Working Group`_ recommended that IPTC-IIM metadata is not written to files unless already present.